-Technology Business and Management prepares graduates to assist with external and internal customer service, financial analysis of technical products, human resource management of technical staff, and marketing.
+Technology Business and Management prepares graduates to assist with external and internal customer service, financial analysis, marketing and the management of technical products and processes.

 Lufkin Memorial Library

 The Lufkin Memorial Library provides the information and resources necessary to meet the needs of the college's educational programs.
 In support of this mission, the library offers collections, services and programming that facilitate effective use of information and acquisition of information literacy skills.
 The library provides information and instruction in multiple formats to meet these needs and embraces appropriate technologies to enhance research and learning.